National Writing Day challenge

 Well done for having a go at the 24/7 National Writing Day writing challenge!

-Make sure you show your work to your teacher, parent or guardian, who can then share your work on National Writing Day using the hashtags #247challenge and #NationalWritingDay.
+If you like, why not share your work on National Writing Day using the hashtags #247challenge and #NationalWritingDay.